Search Category: Sales Tax

 See the Sales and Use Taxes overview for more about what a sale is.

-Special groups should see Sales a Nonprofit Makes or Sales a School Makes for more information about events these groups often hold and how sales tax applies.
+Special groups should see Sales Nonprofits Make or Sales Schools Make for more information about events these groups often hold and how sales tax applies.

 Sellers at promoter-sponsored events

-As a retailer (seller) at a promoter-sponsored event, you need to register for the event using the Event ID from the promoter.
-You’ll also need to do one of the following:
+All participants at a promoter-sponsored event need to register for the event using the Event ID from the promoter.
+Retailers also need to do one of the following:

 - Use your regular seller’s permit, if you have one.
 During event registration, choose the option for I have a regular seller’s permit Report event sales with your other sales by your normal due date.